rreece/rreece.github.io/outline-of-philosophy/invitation.md

 -   What is *science*?
--   Do the diverse inquiries called "science" have an underlying, universal, *scientific method*, and if so, what is it?
+-   Do the diverse inquiries called "science" have an underlying, universal, *scientific method*?
+And if so, what is it?
 -   How can we tell science from *not science*, and what is *pseudoscience*?
 -   Is science a way of producing *knowledge*?
     And if so, are there other ways of *knowing*?